setzer22/bpmn_vs_text/README.md

 # BPMN vs Natural Language Comparison Tool

 This is the repository for the source code of **BPMNvsText**.
 My final degree's thesis project.
+This algorithm combines Natural Language Processing with Process mining techniques in order to compare BPMN business process description with a (potentially) equivalent natural language representation.
+It can be used in order to detect inconsistencies between both representations or to compute a similarity score of several versions of the same document to the reference model, amongst other uses.

 # Folder structure